-Applications will be reviewed with a third-party monitor to ensure a fair and transparent evaluation process.
+- Applications are reviewed with a third-party monitor to ensure a fair and transparent evaluation process.

-Applications that pass the initial screening criteria will be evaluated against a set of 8 major criteria.
-Applications will be ranked by performance.
+- Applications that passed the initial screening criteria are evaluated against a set of 8 major criteria and ranked by performance.

-The top ranked projects may then be engaged in negotiations to be considered for approval under the program.
+- The top ranked projects are then engaged in negotiations to be considered for approval under the program.

 - Made-in-Alberta plan moves $2-billion investment forward (Jan 22, 2019)

 - Oil upgrading proposals worth billions (Nov 22, 2018)

 - Building on Alberta's energy strengths (Mar 12, 2018)